coolprobn/prabinpoudel.com.np/README.md

 # [Personal Site](https://prabinpoudel.com.np) Source Code

-Inspired and cloned from [Made Mistakes](https://github.com/mmistakes/made-mistakes-gatsby/tree/master/src)
+Inspired and cloned from [Made Mistakes](https://mademistakes.com/) when it was open sourced!
+The author reverted to close sourced after few months.

 ## Getting started